How to create an inexpensive DIY shoe cubby…

 With three kids + 2 parents (one of whom definitely has some form of diagnosable addiction to shoes, but I won’t name names), that adds up to a whole lotta laces and leather.

 If you’re needing some inexpensive shoe storage that you can put together in an hour or two….no wood, glue, paint/stain, nails required….this is the project for you!

-how to build DIY shoe cubby:
+How to build your DIY shoe cubby:

 Determine a general plan for your cubby based on the space you have to allocate.
 We had a 24″ section of wall in our garage right by the door into our house.

 We decided to make (6) vertical rows of the tubes, but that was fairly arbitrary based on the amount of material we purchased.

-2.)
-Cut concrete tubes to length.
+2. Cut concrete tubes to length.

 We decided to cut the tubes to 12″ each in length because that dimension would accommodate the longest shoes in our family.

 Use whatever tool you have on hand/feel safest using (to us, the chop saw and jigsaw performed the best, but don’t use either if you’re not comfortable/confident using those tools).

-3.)
-Sand any rough edges.
+3. Sand any rough edges.

 After cutting your concrete form tubes to length, the ends may be a bit ragged looking.
 Quickly running a sanding sponge around the ends will help remove the frayed edges.

-4.)
-Lay out configuration on the floor.
+4. Layout shoe cubby configuration on the floor.

 We will be using the floor as a flat surface on which to assemble our shoe cubby.
 The side of the concrete form tubes sitting on the ground will be the front of the cubbies.

 Layout the configuration of your shoe cubby as desired, making sure all the sections seem to fit together well.
 We found that the Sakrete tube was not uniform in diameter.

-5.)
-Drill (2) holes for a nylon cable tie through two adjacent tubes.
+5. Drill (2) holes for a nylon cable tie through two adjacent tubes.

 If you don’t have a right angle drill, you can do the same with a regular drill, but you’ll have to move adjacent sections of tube out of the way while you drill from the outside to the inside of the concrete form tubes.

 You’ll need to drill two holes per tube in which to weave a nylon cable tie through.

-6.)
-Connect two tubes with a nylon cable tie.
+6. Connect two tubes with a nylon cable tie.

 With the holes drilled in two adjacent tubes, all that’s left to do is to connect the concrete form tube sections with nylon cable ties.